Bira/octopus-carnival/_drafts/devils/succubus.md

 The sample encounter is level 9, 1 succubus, 2 snaketongue assassins (yuan-ti) and 2 constrictor snakes.
-Zehir wasn't mentioned by name under "gods who are friends with Asmodeus", but this is like the third snake-themed encounter here, so I guess he's included in that group.
+Zehir wasn't mentioned by name under "gods who are friends with Asmodeus", but this is like the third snake-themed encounter in the multi-entry, so I guess he's included in that group.

 ## Final Impression